Applying for a New CDL in OregonPage Overview

 Applicants who wish to add or retain a hazardous materials endorsement must pass a TSA Criminal Background Check, and will be required to obtain an Oregon driver license while waiting for results of the background check.

-Test fees must be paid for in advance and range between $10 for various knowledge tests to $70 for the drive test and $56 to remove an air brake restriction.
+Test fees must be paid for in advance.
+Knowledge tests are $10 per each type of test.
+The skills test can be as much as $70 .
+There is an additional fee of $56 to remove an air brake restriction.
 Renewal of an Oregon CDL is $61.50 and replacement fees are generally $26.50.
 The Oregon DMV does not accept debit or credit cards, but does accept checks with proper identification, as well as cash, which is available at ATMs at most Oregon DMV locations.

 You must self-certify your type of vehicle operation with the Oregon DMV.
 This means you must self-certify one of the following driving categories: